 Exception: In developed countries, moms infected with HIV (human immunodeficiency virus) or HTLV-1 (a virus that infects human white blood cells) are advised not to breastfeed.

-Myth #6: Breastfeeding is easy for everyone
+Breastfeeding is easy for everyone

 Breastfeeding is natural but don’t be surprised if you find it takes some time and effort to get started.
 You and your baby will be recovering from birth and need time to get to know each other.
 Some birth interventions can interfere with baby’s natural feeding instincts.

 Before baby arrives, take time to learn the basics of breastfeeding.
 Knowing what to expect will help you to be relaxed and to avoid the most common breastfeeding problems.
-Start by learning some of the basics here.

 It may be challenging at first but hang in there!
 Once breastfeeding is established, you will find it is the simplest way to feed your baby (and, it’s natural and organic to boot!)